 Understanding the brand - This is the initial stage for everything that designers will begin with.
 Understanding the logo requires understanding the brand.
 If a designer is aware of the dimensions of the company and what it can and how executes business, it becomes easier for the him/her to start with the concept.
 This is the stage where the designer get to feel the objective of the brand, business, and target audience.

 Preliminary Research - After a thoughtful session with the business owner or decision maker, it is advised that designers do some research work on their own.
 This preliminary phase can also be called the drafting phase where you can highlight the monogrammed initials and play around with ideas in your head.
-This phase answers to all the other phases which are in monogram logo designing.
-Creating the color scheme, focusing on what the company produces or sells and how to incorporate your idea into a logo so that it highlights the branding concept and meet the company’s business objective to impact viewers.
+This phase answers to all the other phases which are in monogram logo designing process.
+Creating the color scheme, focusing on what the company produces or sells and how to incorporate your idea into a logo so that it highlights the brand identity concepts and meet the company’s business objective to impact viewers.

 Suited to the business - Monogram logos generally follow a formal and clean approach.
 However, there can be certain inexperienced designers who for the sake of adding vibrant colors and shades just add more to the logo than necessary.
 A monogram logo looks good when it is less cluttered so keep in mind to take out, rather than putting more into the logo design.